mikelilei/Tutorial/docs/chapter_1_en.md

 After enabling this setting, any content updates to a repository will be automatically synchronized with iCloud, up until the setting is disabled.
 Once disabled, any duplicates of the repository already synchronized with iCloud will also be deleted, to free up additional space on your iCloud account.

 #### Allowing Shallow Updates to a Repository
 If your local repository was not cloned in shallow mode, then it will not receive shallow updates, unless the ***–depth*** parameter was added at the time of cloning.
-This could cause a shallow repository, if you don’t introduce any shallow updates until the push to Git Drive; shallow updates are allowed by default.
+This could cause a shallow repository, if you don’t introduce any shallow updates until the push to GitDrive; shallow updates are allowed by default.

 #### Allowing Remote Access to a Repository
 Disabling this option will cause a repository to become inaccessible to remote users.